telerik/ajax-docs/mobile-support/render-modes.md

 		End If
 	End Sub

-	'only add this property if the base control implements Lightweight rendering via the RenderMode property Protected Overrides ReadOnly Property SupportsLightweightRendering() As Boolean Get
+	'Add this property only if the base control implements Lightweight rendering through the RenderMode property Protected Overrides ReadOnly Property SupportsLightweightRendering() As Boolean Get
 			Return True
 		End Get
 	End Property

-	'only add this property if the base control implements Adaptive (Mobile) rendering via the RenderMode property Protected Overrides ReadOnly Property SupportsAdaptiveRendering() As Boolean Get
+	'Add this property only if the base control implements Adaptive (Mobile) rendering through the RenderMode property Protected Overrides ReadOnly Property SupportsAdaptiveRendering() As Boolean Get
 			Return True
 		End Get
 	End Property

-	'only add this property if the base control implements Native rendering via the RenderMode property Protected Overrides ReadOnly Property SupportsNativeRendering() As Boolean Get
+	'Add this property only if the base control implements Native rendering through the RenderMode property Protected Overrides ReadOnly Property SupportsNativeRendering() As Boolean Get
 			Return True